evariste/isometries/README.md

-## two_rotations
-Composing two rotations in 2-D and 3-D
+## A library for working with isometries and orthogonal transforms.

+Starting with a question on the composition of two rotations (in 2-D and 3-D), this code was developed to represent isometries and orthogonal transformations.

+The emphasis is on using direct geometric methods (rather than, say, matrices) to model rotations, etc.

 # TODO: Expand this.